In this article, you will learn about how PageFly complies with the EU General Data Protection Regulation (GDPR).

 For PageFly, we worked hard to prepare for GDPR, to ensure that we fulfill its obligations and maintain our transparency about customer messaging and how we use data.
 We’ve now completed our GDPR readiness program.

 The EU General Data Protection Regulation (“GDPR”) is a comprehensive data protection law that came into effect on May 25, 2018.
-It replaced existing EU Data Protection law to strengthen the protection of “personal data” and the rights of the individual.
-It’s a single set of rules which governs the processing and monitoring of EU data.
+It replaced the existing EU Data Protection law to strengthen the protection of “personal data” and the rights of the individual.
+It’s a single set of rules which govern the processing and monitoring of EU data.

 Yes, most likely.
 If you are in the EU, you should be aware of this law to better protect your information and data.
 If you hold or process the data of any person in the EU, the GDPR will apply to you, whether you’re based in the EU or not.

 Our teams worked hard to ensure we comply with GDPR.
 This was a massive overhaul of processes and data models to make sure we met our legal obligations and did the best thing for our customers.
 Meanwhile, it still lets us move fast and build great results.

 Here are 3 main things we did to ensure we set up ourselves and our customers to meet GDPR obligations:

 Once you install PageFly, there will be a message in the bottom of the dashboard tells you